sakuratsuyu/Note/docs/Computer_Science_Courses/FDS/Trees.md

 ### Traversals

+There are four traversals for a binary tree, **preorder traversal**, **inorder traversal**, **postorder traversal** and **levelorder traversal** (or in graph, **breadth first search, BFS**).

-The following three types of traversal are implemented by recursion, or alternatively by a stack with iteration.
+- Pre-, in-, and postorder traversals are implemented by recursion, or alternatively by a stack with iteration.
+- Levelorder traversal is implemented by a queue.

+!!! tip
+    For a general tree, it also has

+    - Preorder Traversal: first itself, then sons.
+    - Postorder Traversal: first sons, then itself.
+    - Levelorder Traversal.

 === "Preorder Traversal 前序遍历"